🔶General Condition Judgment

 Parameter Description |

-The dropdown list will display the comparable attributes contained in the list element.
-Select the internal element attribute you want to use for judgment. |
+The dropdown list will display comparable properties contained in the list elements.
+Select the internal element property you wish to use for judgment. |

 Parameter Description |

-Takes effect only when the input data is a list type, the list is empty, and "Whether to compare internal element properties" is enabled.
-Used to define whether the operator’s output should be True or False in this special case. |
+Only takes effect when input data is a list type, the list is empty, and "Compare Internal Element Properties" is enabled.
+Used to define what the operator’s output should be (True or False) in this special case. |

-Since the first element cannot be taken out to compare its sub-attributes when the list is empty, you need to explicitly specify the expected result in this case.
+Since no first element can be extracted from an empty list to compare its sub-properties, you need to explicitly specify the expected result in this case.

 |